 Your contact lenses are made from a water loving (hydrophilic) material that has the ability to absorb water, making the lenses soft and flexible.
 The lenses are tinted to improve visibility for handling and also contain an ultraviolet (UV) radiation absorbing ingredient to block UV radiation.

 These lenses are intended for the correction of nearsightedness (myopia) and farsightedness (hyperopia).
-They are also available for people who may have other conditions, such as astigmatism.
+They are also available for people who may have other conditions such as astigmatism or presbyopia or for enhancement of the eye's appearance.